Article contents

 Mortgages in principle sound pretty great, huh?
 However, before you get too excited, bear in mind that they don’t guarantee you’ll get approved for a mortgage.
 Instead, they’re just a good early indication.

 Anyway, the easiest way to get one is to go to one of those whole-of-market mortgage advisors we mentioned earlier (it’s super fast with an online mortgage broker too).
-They’ll be able to tell you which mortgage lenders are right for you and get you a mortgage in principle from the best one and get the best mortgage deal.
+They’ll be able to tell you which mortgage lenders are right for you, get you a mortgage in principle and even get you the best mortgage deal.

 Later, when you’re ready to apply, they’ll handle the whole mortgage application process for you too.